-Stevens, president of Berkeys Plumbing, Heating and Air Conditioning, a leading Dallas area service company, says Dallas’ neighboring city Richardson has adopted tougher energy standards, prompting consumer interest in compliance measures.
+Wooldridge, president of Berkeys Plumbing, Heating and Air Conditioning, a leading Dallas area service company, says Dallas’ neighboring city Richardson has adopted tougher energy standards, prompting consumer interest in compliance measures.

 Richardson tops the list for cities where people originate Google searches for tankless water heaters.

 Wooldridge says tankless water heaters have become a top seller at his company, and will surpass sales of conventional tank-type water heaters for the first time this year.
 “We expect this trend to accelerate as more municipalities evolve their energy policies,” Wooldridge said.

 Top 10 results for the term “tankless” include:

 - Tampa, Fla.